 The Query for Alert Status Option enables an Alert Reporter to retrieve feedback on the current status of the alert.
 This option supports analytics on the delivery status and provides feedback capabilities for other business processes that an Alert Reporter implements.

-An Alert Aggregator may collect and make available for querying the information related to the dissemination of an alert, either through the Disseminate and Report Alert Status Option, or through other means, which are out of scope of this profile.
+An Alert Aggregator may collect and make available for querying the information related to the dissemination of an alert, either through the Disseminate and Report Alert Status Option, or through other means which are out of scope of this profile.

 An Alert Reporter that supports the Query for Alert Status Option shall initiate the Query for Alert Status [ITI-85] transaction.